joostaafjes/CarND-Vehicle-Detection/README.md

 I have tried to improve the speed by calculating the HOG features only ones and aggregating them per window.
 This did not result in a speedimprovement, so I did not use this.
 The code can be found in `find_car_fast.py`

+Especially sliding through the windows, takes a lot of time.
+I couldn't get it below it 4 seconds per iterations on a 2.6 GHz Intel Core 7, so I think this method is not suitable for analysing a video stream realtime.

 ### Video Implementation

 #### Final video